 If during examination of the opposition an allegation about a relevant fact seems plausible, it may be taken into account without further evidence if it is not challenged by the other party.

 If a fact is contested or not plausible, the party making the allegation must prove it.
 If the parties to opposition proceedings make contrary assertions which they cannot substantiate and the opposition division is unable to establish the facts of its own motion, the patent proprietor is given the benefit of the doubt (see T 219/83, Headnote I).

-For example, the opponent raised an objection under Art.
-100(b) and provided experimental evidence showing e.g. that the claimed process could not be repeated.
-The proprietor replied that the process could be put into practice without undue burden by the skilled person, also taking common general knowledge into account (T 281/86, OJ EPO 1989, 202; reasons 6).
-The proprietor has to provide proof of what was common general knowledge at the filing date (or the date of the earliest priority if priority has been claimed).
+For example, if the opponent raises an objection under Art.
+100(b) and provides experimental evidence showingthat e.g. that the claimed process cannot be realised, could not be repeated.
+Theand the patent proprietor replies that the process could be put into practicecan be carried out without undue burden by the skilled person, also taking common general knowledge also into consideration (T 281/86, OJ EPO 1989, 202; reasons 6)., the patent proprietor has to provide proof of what was common general knowledge at the filing date (or the date of the earliest priority if priority has been claimed).

 The grounds for opposition laid down in Art.
 100 are examined in greater detail below.